Georgetown Law

 4. Read LOC's Requesting Materials in the LC Online Catalog guide.

 5. You cannot remove the material from the Reading Room.
-No one from GULC has direct borrowing privileges at LOC.
+No one from Georgetown Law Center has direct borrowing privileges at LOC.
 But you may make scans as necessary.

 Electronic Access to Databases

-For electronic materials, like articles, off a database not subscribed to by the Law Library, check a local academic library's A-Z list of databases usually provided on a library's website.
-If local academic library is a WRLC member and has the database you need (and it covers the dates or volumes of your citation), then using your GULC ID visit that library.
-It would be best if you contact the reference desk at that library to make sure you can access the database on a public computer station and that it is not restricted to their school or individually assigned credentials.
-Like our library, local academic libraries may have databases that cannot be freely accessed on-site by those who are not directly affiliated with the school.
+For electronic materials, like articles, off a database not subscribed to by the Law Library, check a local academic (non-law) library's A-Z list of databases usually provided on a library's website.
+If the local academic (non-law) library is a WRLC member and has the database you need (and it covers the dates or volumes of your citation), then using your Georgetown University ID visit that non-law library.
+It would be best if you contact the reference desk at that library to make sure you can access the database on a public computer station and that the database is not restricted to their school or individually assigned credentials.
+Like this Law Library, local academic libraries may have databases, such as Westlaw & Lexis, that cannot be freely accessed on-site by those who are not directly affiliated with the school.
+Local academic law libraries are not full members of WRLC and may not allow you to enter even with a Georgetown University ID.

-The Law Library does not know the sign-on credentials belonging to other libraries.
+This Law Library does not know the sign-on credentials belonging to other libraries.
+Other libraries do not hand out sign-on credentials to their licensed electronic subscriptions.